-An ASB trip is an opportunity for you to engage in service learning during your spring break.
-ASB is a great way to explore social issues and discover new things about yourself through education and purposeful action.
+An AB trip is an opportunity for you to engage in service learning during your spring break.
+AB is a great way to explore social issues and discover new things about yourself through education and purposeful action.
 Through short term immersion in various locations around the United States, you will team up with other students to explore complex social issues such as environmental conservation, health care, education, socioeconomic equity, identities and empowerment, and community development.
 By engaging with the community, you will learn about root causes and systemic issues in addition to the personal stories of the communities you will serve.

-By participating in ASB you will contribute meaningful service, develop new friendships, learn about different cultures and communities, and further educational or career goals.
+By participating in AB you will contribute meaningful service, develop new friendships, learn about different cultures and communities, and further educational or career goals.
 In addition, you will have the opportunity to explore social change and further develop as a citizen leader.